RikuTii/MinecraftRecordParser/README.md

 # MinecraftRecordParser

-Script to parse SpeedrunIGT records and compare the two fastest times
+Script to parse [SpeedRunIGT](https://github.com/RedLime/SpeedRunIGT) records and compare the two fastest runs by their splits

 ## Features
 * List all completed runs sorted by fastest to slowest